 Great Peacemakers: True Stories from Around the World, Ken Beller and Heather Chase, LTS Press, 2008.
 Brief profiles of 20 historical and contemporary peacemakers, great for students or adults.
 For more info and supporting resources, see the book’s Web site at www.greatpeacemakers.com.

 A Force More Powerful: A Century of Nonviolent Conflict, by Peter Ackerman and Jack DuVall, St. Martin’s, 2000.
 Detailed case histories of several successful movements of nonviolent resistance, including Gandhi’s Salt March, the Polish Solidarity Movement, and Danish resistance to Hitler.
-A companion volume to the PBS series of the same name.
-(A video of the series is available from Films for the Humanities & Sciences, 800-257-5126, www.films.com.
-Be sure to request the price for individuals, not the institutional price given at their Web site.)
+A companion volume to the PBS series of the same name, available in video.

 The Power of the People: Active Nonviolence in the United States, Robert Cooney and Helen Michalowski, Peace Press, 1987.
 The best available historical overview.